 Fish is a wonderful source of protein and heart-healthy omega-3 fatty acids.
 But…

-The world’s oceans contain enormous quantities of mercury and other contaminants, making fish our primary source of environmental exposure to mercury.
+The world’s oceans contain high levels of mercury and other contaminants, making fish our primary source of environmental exposure to mercury poisoning.

 Nearly all fish contain trace amounts of mercury, some more than others.
 They absorb it from water as it passes over their gills and as they feed on other marine organisms.
 Larger predatory fish get a higher dose from their prey.